geneseframework/mapper/README.md

 [Top](#table-of-contents)
 ### Options 'include' and 'tsconfigs'

-By default, `@genese/mapper` analyze all the files corresponding to the `tsconfig.json` file at the root of your project.
+By default, `@genese/mapper` analyze all the files corresponding to the `tsconfig.json` located at the root of your project.
 You can change this behavior by two ways :

 - Include some specific files